nimakaviani/managed-delivery-k8s-plugin/README.md

 # Managed Delivery K8s Plugin

+## Requirements

+The managed delivery Kubernetes plugin now integrates with Keel v0.189.0.

+It is also recommended to use Spinnaker Release >  1.25.2 for the most recent version of Spinnaker components.
+For tracking of Docker artifacts and integration with CI (i.e. Jenkins), you can also follow instructions on deploying the [CI Build Plugin](https://github.com/nimakaviani/ci-build-plugin).

 ## Configuration
 Add the following to `keel.yml` in the necessary [profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles) to load plugin.
 ```yaml